markup-theme/markup-theme/markup_md/source/md.md

 The following formatting cannot be done with this theme:

+* Blockquotes
-* Blockquotes.
+* Tokens

+### Blockquotes

 The MARKUP theme does not support blockquotes out-of-the-box.
-See the "Blockquotes" tutorial under "Theme and Templates" for the steps necessary to add CSS support for blockquotes.
+See the "Blockquotes" tutorial under for the steps necessary to add CSS support for blockquotes.

-* Tokens
+### Tokens

+There is not an easy way to use reStructuredText-based tokens with Markdown content, as the tokens are typically authored inline within paragraphs.

 ```eval_rst